wasPrime/wasPrime.github.io/source/_posts/Configuration/Environment/Visual-Studio-freezing-crashing-while-loading-solution.md

 ## Solution

+1. Close the Visual Studio process.
-1. Remove the `.vs` folder in the folder where the solution file in.
+2. Remove the `.vs` folder in the folder where the solution file in.
-2. Try to reopen the solution file.
+3. Try to reopen the solution file.

 ## References